algosup/2023-2024-project-3-virtual-processor-team-5/Specifications/technicalspecification.md

 ## Folder Structure

-here is the folder structure that we decided to put in place for software engineers:
+Here is the folder structure that we decided to put in place for software engineers:
 ```
 |-- src/
 |   |-- main.c              // Main entry point